 Oliver Cromwell’s Great Seal of the Commonwealth from 1651 shows England, Wales and Ireland as if on a map, on one side.
 The other side shows parliament in session, with Cromwell seated at the centre.
 Around the edge reads ‘1648 in the first year of freedom by God’s blessing restored’.

-However, this complete break from tradition didn’t last long.
+However, this break from tradition didn’t last long.
 Cromwell’s later Great Seal, from a 1657 deed, shows reinstated royal symbolism of the shield supported by the lion and unicorn; with him seated on horseback on the other side.
 Cromwell had come to understand the power and authority of these widely recognised symbols.
 He wanted to transcend their royal associations and use their link to tradition and stability to promote the new regime.

 But under the leadership of Oliver Cromwell, and later his son Richard, the country did not find the hoped for stability and consensus.
 Conflict between the army and parliament led to increased sympathy for the deposed monarchy.
 This paved the way for the return of Charles I’s son from exile, Charles II, who took the throne in 1660.